biagolini/biagolini/README.md

 # About Me

 Hi, I'm Carlos Biagolini-Jr, a Cloud Architect specializing in AWS at OpsTeam.
-I transitioned from a background in Biological Sciences, where I earned advanced degrees and conducted research, into the tech industry to expand my professional scope.
-Currently, I am pursuing a degree in Systems Analysis and Development at the Instituto Federal de São Paulo (IFSP).
+My journey began in the academic world, where I studied Biological Sciences.
+However, I transitioned into the tech industry to broaden my career horizons.

 ## Experience

-As a Cloud Architect, I focus on supporting developers and system maintainers in launching new services and maintaining existing ones on AWS.
-My work emphasizes improving cost efficiency and enhancing security across cloud services.
-I have extensive experience with AWS, Python, Terraform, and FinOps, and I leverage this expertise to drive continuous improvement in cloud environments.
+As a Cloud Architect, my daily work involves supporting developers and system maintainers in launching new services and maintaining existing ones hosted on AWS.
+I'm constantly seeking ways to improve cost efficiency and security in cloud services.

 ## Expertise